Adult development theory, the short version

 The Self-Transforming Mind

 Next, the self-transforming mind is not only aware of its unique identity within society, but can view its identify somewhat objectively, critique it, and shift it toward new beliefs and behaviors it views as more suitable.
 It accepts that its identity is constantly evolving and can even guide this evolution consciously.
 The self-transforming is much less likely to see the world in black and white and instead much more inclined to see infinite shades of grey.
-They see their identies as fluid, constantly evolving and changing, and forego the need to be internally consistent, instead embracing paradox and uncertainty.
+They see their identities as fluid, constantly evolving and changing, and forego the need to be internally consistent, instead embracing paradox and uncertainty.

 Subject and object

 One way to understand these stages is through the ideas of subject and object.
 We all hold certain things as “subject” and others as “object”.
 That which is subject to us is that which controls who we are.
 It “has us”.
-That which is object to us is that which we can observe from afar, percieve as separate from our core selves.
+That which is an object to us is that which we can observe from afar, perceive as separate from our core selves.
 We “have it”.

 For the sovereign mind, we are subject to what we want and how we go about getting what we want.
 For the socialized mind, we can view what we want from a distance, but are subject to what society expects of us.
 For the self-authoring mind, we can view societal expectations from a distance, yet are subject to our own identity, which is fixed.
 For the self-transforming mind, even our own identities are object to us.
 We can view them from afar, critique them, and change them.